emdgroup/octopus/README.md

 # Octopus

-Octopus is a lightweight AutoML library designed specifically for small datasets with high cardinality.
-It simplifies the process of model selection, hyperparameter tuning, and performance evaluation.
+Octopus is a lightweight AutoML framework specifically designed for small datasets (<1k samples) and with high dimensionality (number of features).
+The goal of Octopus is to speed up machine learning projects and to increase the reliability of results in the context of small datasets.

 ## Installation

+Before installation please create a new environment, for example:

+    conda create -n "your_environment_name" python=3.12

 The package can be installed via

     pip install -e "."

-If you need to install additional packages (extras), you can specify them like so
+If you need to install additional packages (extras), you can specify them like

     pip install .[extra_package]

-## Installation for Development

-Installation of an environment, for example:

-    conda create -n "octo" python=3.12

-Then install development setup

-    pip install -e "." octopus[dev]
+Available extra packages are:
+- autogluon (inclusion of Autogluon, as a reference)
+- tabpfn (inclusion of TabPFN model, as a reference)
+- boruta (Boruta feature selection module)
+- dev (all packages + dependencies required for development)

 ### Note for macOS Users